appsSEO Tools

 Product Schema

-Detect whether Product markup is present and whether core fields such as name, image, brand, SKU, and offer data are clear enough for search engines.
+Detect whether Product markup is present and whether fields such as name, image, brand, SKU, GTIN or MPN, category, and variant attributes describe the same item shoppers see.

 Offer Signals

-Compare price, currency, availability, and product URL signals so crawlers do not see a different product than shoppers see.
+Compare price, priceCurrency, availability, condition, offer URL, and selected-variant signals so crawlers do not see a stale or different offer.

 Structured Data Consistency

-Catch contradictions between rendered HTML, metadata, canonical tags, and JSON-LD blocks that can lower trust in the page.
+Catch contradictions between rendered HTML, title, H1, metadata, canonical tags, breadcrumbs, review widgets, and JSON-LD blocks that can lower trust in the page.

 AI Search Readiness

-Review whether the page gives AI answer systems enough product context to parse, compare, and recommend the item.
+Review whether the page exposes enough explicit product attributes, merchant facts, and schema alignment for AI answer systems to parse and compare the item.

 Schema Entity Map